Skilled Worker Visa for Nurses

 2. English language: Pass an approved English language test (IELTS Academic or OET) with the required scores.

 3. Computer-based test (CBT): A multiple-choice exam covering nursing knowledge.
-Can be taken at Pearson VUE test centres worldwide.
+It can be taken at Pearson VUE test centres worldwide.

 4. OSCE: A practical assessment taken in the UK that tests clinical skills, communication, and professional values.
-Taken at an NMC test centre.
+It is taken at an NMC test centre.

 5. Registration: After passing both tests, apply for NMC registration and receive your PIN.

-The entire process can take 3-6 months from start to registration.
+The entire process can take 3 to 6 months from start to registration.
 Many NHS employers support nurses through the process, including paying for OSCE preparation and providing supervised practice.

 Salary and Career Progression